 And while our hotel had free breakfast, mostly for non-vegans, my choices were toast and jam or oatmeal.
 I chose oatmeal, sweetened with brown sugar; and paired it with coffee with sugar, no creamer.
 You can see more of our mini trip on my Insta feed.

 Aside from food, I also let up on my exercise routine.
-Although our hotel had a gym and pool, I also trekked a total of 20 miles in NY in 2 back to back days and that left me too exhausted for anything else but 7-minute arm exercises by Blogilates I mentioned on my Day 20 post.
+Although our hotel had a gym and pool, I also trekked a total of 20 miles in NY in 2 consecutive days and that left me too exhausted for anything else but 7-minute arm exercises by Blogilates I mentioned on my Day 20 post.
 As a matter of fact, it took 2 days after the trip for my shins to recovered from that overabundance of walk exercise.
 Still, I did go to NY to sightsee and that is exactly what we did.
 No complaints.

 The Lent Challenge in Summary